JackFarmer132/CS310Project/README.md

 •	In a third terminal, navigate to /CS310Project/frontend/whitehall and run the following: ‘python manage.py runserver’

 •	Use link provided by the third terminal to enter the user interface

+• To begin conversation, execute 'init'

+•	To restart conversations after finishing, execute '/restart' and use 'init' again